Zero-pointed manifolds: Reduced factorization (co)homology

 \begin{example} Let $\cV$ be a $\ot$-sifted cocomplete symmetric monoidal $\infty$-category, and let $A$ be an augmented $\Disk_n$-algebra in $\cV$.
-As in Remark~\ref{basic-at-infty}, there is a constructible map $\ov{M} \to M_\ast$ from a manifold with corners, which restricts to the interior as a homeomorphism onto $M$.
+Let $\ov{M}$ be a smooth manifold with compact boundary.
+As in the proof of Theorem~\ref{reduced-to-cones}, there is a constructible bundle $\ov{M} \to M_\ast$ which restricts to the interior as a diffeomorphism onto $M$.
 Corollary~\ref{reduced-excision} gives the identification

 \end{example}